kubepug/kubepug/README.md

 * Downloads a swagger.json from a specific Kubernetes version
 * Parses this Json finding deprecation notices
-* Verifies the current kubernetes cluster or input files checking wether exists objects in this deprecated API Versions, allowing the user to check before migrating
+* Verifies the current kubernetes cluster or input files checking whether exists objects in this deprecated API Versions, allowing the user to check before migrating

 ## How to use it as a krew plugin